AwesomeAley/ObsidianNotes/Cybersecurity Notes/Interviewing Prep.md

 Vulnerability is a weakness in a system that can be exploited Risk is what you stand to lose: the level of impact and its likelihood Threat is an entity or event with the potential to adversely impact operations

+**What is compliance?**
+Following the set of standards authorized by a governing body

+**What is MITRE ATT\*CK**
+Globally-accessible knowledge base of adversary attacks and techniques.
 ## Encountered Interview Questions
 Interview questions I've encountered